zeweixiong/zeweixiong.github.io/_posts/2018-05-01-NSM-MSU-summer-school.md

 Calculating r-process: Since typically $v \propto r$, so $\rho=\rho_0 (t/t_0)^{-3}$.

 The r-process network is a LARGE and coupled system of stiff ODEs.
-So we need SkyNet!
 Given the initial condition of Ye, we can calculate NSE & Yn/Yseed & La/Ac abundance & fission cycle.
 At around 0.1-1GK, there is still a self-heating or say the temperature rising due to neutron captures and beta decays.

 ### Kilonova - B. Metzger